MithrilJS/mithril.js/docs/hyperscript.md

 ### Events

-Mithril supports event handler binding for all DOM events, including events whose specs do not define an `on<event>` property, such as `touchstart`
+Mithril supports event handler binding for all DOM events, including events whose specs do not define an `on${event}` property, such as `touchstart`

 ```javascript
 function doSomething(e) {